Morciano di Romagna, 1926

 In 2000, he created Novecento, a 21 metre-high sculpture to celebrate the arrival of the second millennium.
 Ten years later, he showed Grande Portale San Marco at the Shanghai World Fair.
 Today still, Pomodoro keeps renewing his approach, succeeding remarkably in keeping his work always current and relevant, and thus establishing himself as a master of modern bronze sculpture.

 Arnaldo Pomodoro has been exhibited internationally, in Europe, the United States, Australia and Japan.
 His foundation in Milan, established in 1995, retraces the artist’s career from the 1960s until today.

 exhibition catalogue edited by Tornabuoni Art Paris.
 Texts by Charles Zana and Flavia Frigeri.
 B/w and colored illustrations, 72 pages, 6,6×9,6 in, English, 2019.

 Arnaldo Pomodoro 1955-1965

 exhibition catalogue edited by Tornabuoni Art and Luca Massimo Barbero and Chiara Mari.
-Illustrations N/B et colors, 176 pages, 9,4×11,8 in, Italian/English, 2019.
+Illustrations N/B et colors, 176 pages, 9,4×11,8 in, English/Italian and French/Italian, 2019.

 exhibition catalogue edited by Tornabuoni Art.
 Text by Bruno Corà.
 B/w and colored illustrations, 220 pages, 9,4×11,8 in, Italian/English, 2016.